CPJKU/pa-audioic/README.md

 `--vmap_chunk_size VMAP_CHUNK_SIZE` determines the chunk size used when calculating IC for multiple time-steps in parallel.
 Set lower if you run into out-of-memory issues

 `--bz BZ` Batch size for processing audio files.
 Setting this >1 can speed up computation if audio files are short and approximately uniform in length.

-### Using the AudioIC programmatically
-The [`demo.ipynb`](./demo.ipynb) notebook demonstrates how to use the library programmatically to calculate and visualize the IC of audio files.

 ## Citation
 If you use this project in your research, please cite the following paper: